 - Always strive for a BIG, STRONG uniform quality of sound, we are musicians first and foremost sound quality is everything! - BE RELAXED.
 Cymbals are a very physically demanding instrument, and we are going to feel tense and uncomfortable at times.
 It is important that you breathe deeply and allow as much oxygen as possible to flow through your muscles. - Create a strong presence behind the instrument with a big upper body, while maintaining a relaxed posture. - When practicing, ALWAYS use a metronome, mark time, and use a mirror if possible.
-The mirror will help show how we look while playing our instrument. - When we are together, always carry yourself in a mature and confident way.
+The mirror will help show us how we look while playing our instrument. - Always carry yourself in a mature and confident way when we are together.